shogun-toolbox/shogun/doc/cookbook/source/examples/statistical_testing/linear_time_maximum_mean_discrepancy.rst

 -------

 Imagine we have samples from :math:`p` and :math:`q`.
-As the linear time MMD is a streaming statistic, we need to pass it :sgclass:`CStreamingFeatures`.
+As the linear time MMD is a streaming statistic, we need to pass it :sgclass:`StreamingFeatures`.
-Here, we use synthetic data generators, but it is possible to construct :sgclass:`CStreamingFeatures` from (large) files.
+Here, we use synthetic data generators, but it is possible to construct :sgclass:`StreamingFeatures` from (large) files.
-We create an instance of :sgclass:`CLinearTimeMMD`, passing it data and the kernel to use,
+We create an instance of :sgclass:`LinearTimeMMD`, passing it data and the kernel to use,

 .. sgexample:: linear_time_maximum_mean_discrepancy.sg:create_instance